zxdong262/ringcentral-assistant-bot/README.md

 - Create API Gateway for your Lambda function, shape as `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/{action+}`
 - Make sure your Lambda function role has permission to read/write dynamodb(Set this from AWS IAM roles, could simply attach `AmazonDynamoDBFullAccess` and `AWSLambdaRole` policies to Lambda function's role)
 - Make sure your Lambda function's timeout more than 5 minutes
-- Do not forget to set your RingCentral app's redirect URL to Lambda's API Gateway URL, `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/bot-oauth` for bot app.
+- Do not forget to set your RingCentral app's redirect URL to Lambda's API Gateway URL, `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/bot-oauth` for bot app.`https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/user-oauth` for user app.

 ## License